 - The nail is then dressed.

-Once the anaesthetic wears off the toe may be sore so you may need mild painkillers such as paracetamol for a day or so.
+Once the anaesthetic wears off, the toe may be sore so you may need mild painkillers such as paracetamol for a day or so.
 You will probably have to wear a bandage for about two weeks.
 During this time you will not be able to have a bath or go swimming.
 You also will not be able to do any strenuous exercise, such as running.
 After the operation, the nail will regrow but will be narrower than before.

-How can ingrowing toenails be prevented?
+How can ingrown toenails be prevented?